Taeniopoda eques: Diet

 Taeniopoda eques does not feed on the same plants it roosts on.
 In an experiment, it was found to be unable to survive on Acacia and Mimosa shrubs alone.
 It feeds mainly on foliage, flowers, and seed pods of low-growing summer desert annuals.
 T. eques only forages during daylight hours; at night it roosts near the tops of desert shrubs to hide from nocturnal ground predators.
 At dawn, it descends to the desert floor to feed on the annual plant species which are abundant following summer rains.
 T. eques drink free-standing water from raindrops.
 T. eques is known to be polyphagous, and also consumes a variety of other material, including spider silk and feces.
-It is an opportunistic carnivore and can occasionally be found scavenging for insect and vertebrate cadavers.
+It is an opportunistic carnivore and can occasionally be found scavenging for insect and vertebrate carrion.
 It can detect odors to find mammal and insect carcasses, which may provide a source of protein and nitrogen in the diet.
-The female is more likely to engage in scavenger behavior than the male T. eques.
+The female is more likely to engage in necrophagy than the male T. eques.
 This difference may be explained by the female's greater need for protein and other nutrients to facilitate more rapid maturation and egg production.
 Cannibalism has been observed upon molting or incapacitated individuals of its own species.